Hero Background

 Use the 60/30/10 rule

-• 30% secondary material (commonly wood or engineered wood).
+• 30% secondary material (commonly wood accents or engineered wood panels)

-• Decide if your palette is warm or cool and keep all materials within that range.
+• Decide if your scheme is warm or cool, then keep all materials within that range

-• Use stone at the base, wood in more protected or feature areas, and stucco on larger wall expanses.
+• Place stone lower (visual weight), wood in feature areas, and stucco across larger planes

 6. Maintenance Tips for Mixed Materials